VK-djangopyhton3/stack_demo/README.md

 # StackOverflow Question Search Software

-The objective of this assignment is to develop an StackOverflow Question Search  system for Santophy.
-A typical workflow for Santophy .
+The objective of this assignment is to develop an StackOverflow Question Search  system for Organization.
+A typical workflow for Organization .

 ## Clone the project
 Clone the project from Github: